 where the heat flows \dot{Q} is obtained from steady state calculations using Sage.
 In Eq.
 (2.8), the left hand side represents the rate thermal energy removal from a substance while the right hand side represents the net thermal energy flow through this substance at a given time.
+Sage is also considering interactions of shuttle losses between the tube and the displacer, which is neglected in the external model.

 The enthalpy and work flows are not included in this approach, since their contribution are obtained indirectly, within the steady state calculations.
 For small parts with homogeneous temperature distribution, the time it takes to a specific substance to cooldown in a given ambient temperature is calculated as follows: